The overheated swimmers reportedly collapsed after taking to the sea to try to quiet down amid temperatures accomplishing 40C this week.

 The highest dependable June temperature formerly recorded in France was 41.5C on 21 June 2003.

-U. S. A .’s maximum ever temperature, recorded at two separate locations in southern France on 12 August during the equal 2003 heatwave, become forty four.1C.
+The maximum temperature in the U.S.A., recorded at two separate locations in southern France on 12 August during the equal 2003 heatwave, was forty-four.
+1C.

-But Guillaume Woznica, a French forecaster warned: “The cutting-edge forecasts depart little room for doubt: we are heading for a brand new countrywide document.”
+But Guillaume Woznica, a French forecaster, warned: “The cutting-edge forecasts depart little room for doubt: we are heading for a brand new countrywide document.”

 Météo-France is predicting peaks of 45C inside the southern towns of Nîmes and Carpentras on Friday.

-The warmth has led to fears that Women’s World Cup matches in France – where water breaks had been introduced – will want to be postponed.
+The warmth has led to fears that women’s World Cup matches in France—where water breaks had been introduced—will want to be postponed.

-And assessments for 800,000 French schoolchildren have been rescheduled due to the acute temperatures.
+Assessments for 800,000 French schoolchildren have been rescheduled due to the acute temperatures.

 UK HEALTH WARNING